www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/assessment/_introduction.md

 3. URL for your `test_status` API call
 4. A sample API key

-We'll add your integration to our [Partners page](http://www.greenhouse.io/partners), add your FAQ article to our help section, and provide you with a Sandbox account to test the integration.
+The Partnerships team will configure the assessment and provide next steps on receiving access to a Sandbox account to test the integration.
+For any third party assessment partner building an integration to use with mutual customers, it is required to provide documentation on the integration for the Greenhouse Help Center.

 ## Workflow